507.01 Definitions.—As used in this chapter, the term:

 (d) Refusing to register or revoking or suspending a registration.

-(e) Placing the registrant on probation for a period of time, subject to the conditions specified by the department.
+(e) Placing the registrant on probation, subject to the conditions specified by the department.

 (2) The administrative proceedings which could result in the entry of an order imposing any of the penalties specified in subsection (1) are governed by chapter 120.